rafatul013/rafatul013/README.md

+Results-oriented SQA Engineer with expertise in both manual and automated testing phases, specializing in planning, analysis, design, and maintenance for web-based and mobile-based applications.
+Proven success in diverse domains with about 2 years of experience, including Micro Banking System, ERP, Healthcare, Training Management System, and Intelli Hiring Management System.
+Committed to ensuring the quality and reliability of software applications through effective testing strategies and collaboration with cross-functional teams.

 - 👋 Hi, I’m @rafatul013
 - 👀 I’m interested in Software Testing And Quality Assurance
 - 🌱 I’m currently learning Sogfware Testing and Cyber Security